 In this guide, we explain more about wireless range and how to get the best from your wireless cameras.

-When wireless range is quoted this is based on best case scenarios, with little to no interference, and a clear unobstructed line of site between camera and receiver.
-This is because there are so many different variables that can reduce the range, so it is near impossible to say for sure, what the maximum range will be where you are using the system.
+When wireless range is quoted, it is based on best case scenarios, with little to no interference and a clear, unobstructed line of site between camera and receiver.
+This is because there are so many different variables that can reduce the range, so it is near impossible to say for sure what the maximum range will be where you'll be using the system.

 Say we have a camera that’s been quoted as having a 200 metre range.
 The best way to think of your wireless camera is like a speaker playing a song.
 If you have a speaker playing the other side of an empty field, you might be able to hear it clearly 200 metres away.

 If you then move it so it’s 300 metres away, you may not be able to hear it as well, if at all.

 If you then move it closer so it’s only 100 metres away, and put some trees in front of it and build your house around you, you again probably won’t hear it.

 Now imagine your neighbours all start playing music, and you turn on a few more speakers around the house, it would make it even harder for you to hear the original song.
 This is the sort of effect other wireless devices, such as WiFi routers, cordless phones, and laptops all have on your cameras wireless signal.

 So What Can I Do To Get The Best Out Of My System?

 Try and keep other wireless sources as far away as possible, from both the camera and receiver, and from the path between the two.
 If you have your WiFi router in the same room as your receiver, or just the other side of the wall from the camera, it’s probably going to have a negative effect on the range you can achieve.
 Below is a list of things around the house to be aware of:

 - AV senders